Fixed to a Star

 And it’s so right what Thomas Paine is saying that, also from the same book, a clear expression of what Henry George would come to see and then take to its full conclusions.
 Paine said:

 There are two kinds of property.
 Firstly, natural property, or that which comes to us from the Creator of the universe – such as the earth, air, water.
 Secondly, artificial or acquired property – the invention of men.
 In the natural property all individuals have legitimate birthrights.
 Men did not make the earth.
 It is the value of the improvement only, and not the earth itself, that is individual property…

 I care not how affluent some may be, provided that none be miserable in consequence of it.

 It could be seen by anyone, anytime, and once seen, the essential ideas are obvious and cannot reasonably be contended.
 The basic understanding is ancient.
 It could be what Confucius was getting at 2,500 years ago when he said, (paraphrased):

 Once, natural resources were fully used for the benefit of all, and not appropriated for selfish ends.
 This was the age of the Great Commonwealth of peace and prosperity.

 Fred Harrison describes in The Traumatised Society how civilisations arose guided by this star, and how civilisations have crumbled when they have lost sight of this star.

 It is the truth, the whole truth and nothing but the truth, and anywhere it’s been tried, it’s been found to be so.
 So, why hasn’t it been persevered with?
 Why?
 It has been held away from the people.

-Yes, there’s a magical world to find, all you’ve got to do is get people to open the book and persevere a little.
+Yes, there’s a whole world to find that's both magical and earth-bound, all you’ve got to do is get people to open the book and persevere a little.
 It does feel magical, like seeing for the first time.
 And it becomes seen as obvious, that had been there all the time and could easily be seen, with a little help.
-If it helps, we challenge you to read it and not agree.
+If it helps, we challenge you to read Progress and Poverty and not agree.